-These cinnamon apple muffins are made healthier with 100% whole grains, olive oil, and less sugar than a typical muffin!
+These whole wheat cinnamon apple muffins are made healthier with 100% whole grains, olive oil (or another oil of choice), and less sugar than a typical muffin!
 So moist and delicious.

 I originally posted these whole wheat apple muffins almost three years ago during my first month of blogging.
 Here’s the original picture (for those of you who have made these before – so you don’t get confused when returning to this recipe and think, “Huh?!
 These aren’t the muffins I made!
 Just because I sometimes have that problem when looking for recipes I’ve made before.)